Skip to main content

 ParameterDescription

-primary-name-serverHostname of the primary name server.
+primary-name-serverHost name of the primary name server

-email-of-responsible-personEmail address of the zone administrator.
+email-of-responsible-personEmail address of the zone admin

-minimum-TTLMinimum TTL (Time To Live) for all records in the zone.
+minimum-TTLMinimum TTL for zone records

 info